-The Diagnostic Tool can retrieve a list of information (provided by the vehicle manufacturer), unique to the vehicle under test, from the vehicle's on-board computer.
+The diagnostic tool can retrieve a list of information (provided by the vehicle manufacturer), unique to the vehicle under test, from the vehicle's on-board computer.
 This information may include:

 - The vehicle's VIN number - The control module identification number - The vehicle's calibration ID(s).
 These IDs uniquely identify the software version(s) for the vehicle's control module(s). - The Vehicle's Calibration Verification Number(s) (CVNs) required by ODB2 regulations.
 CVNs are used to determine if emission-related calibrations for the vehicle under test have been changed.
-One or more CVNs may be returned by the vehicle's computer. - While linked to a vehicle, press and hold the FF/M button until the "Menu" appears. - - The Vehicle Info Menu displays. - 4.
-A "One moment please..." message displays while the requested information is retrieved from the vehicle's computer.
+One or more CVNs may be returned by the vehicle's computer. - 1.
+While linked to a vehicle, press and release the M (M) button. - The Main Menu displays.